kbx81/TubeClock/hardware/README.md

 #### USART 1/USB VBUS jumpers
 **SB3, SB4**

-These jumpers are on version 4+ boards and allow some configuration of which USART1 pin on the MCU is connected to the six-pin serial header.
-Because the processor expects USB VBUS on PA9, if you plan to use the USB port, SB4 should be bridged and SB3 should be bridged to put PB6 on the on the six-pin header.
+These jumpers allow the configuration of which USART1 pin on the MCU is connected to the six-pin serial header.
+Because the processor's USB hardware expects USB VBUS on PA9, if you plan to use the USB port, SB4 should be bridged and SB3 should be bridged to put PB6 on the on the six-pin header.
 If you do not want/need to use the USB port and wish to flash the MCU via the six-pin header, SB4 must be left **open** and SB3 should be bridged to put PA9 on the six-pin header.

 #### Reset Supervisor jumper
 **SB5**